-The marathon: five milestones of a legendary race
+The marathon: Five milestones of a legendary race

 First run in Athens in 1896 in just under three hours, the marathon has become the classic challenge for thousands of runners around the world every year.

-As Kenyan Olympic champion Eliud Kipchoge attempts the previously unthinkable feat of breaking the two-hour barrier Saturday, AFP looks back at other marathon milestones.
+After Kenyan Olympic champion Eliud Kipchoge achieved the previously unthinkable feat of breaking the two-hour barrier in Vienna on Saturday, AFP looks back at other marathon milestones.

 The inspiration for the feat is the popular, albeit historically inaccurate myth of Pheidippides, the Greek "hemerodromos" (military runner), who is said to have run from the battlefield of Marathon to Athens in 490 BC to announce victory over the Persians, only to die of exhaustion afterwards.